nf-core/rnafusion/docs/usage.md

 The rnafusion pipeline needs references for the fusion detection tools, so downloading these is a **requirement**.
 Whilst it is possible to download and build each reference manually, it is advised to download references with the rnafusion pipeline.

+> :warning: **Some HPCs can block some link to the references.**
+> If you experience this please consult with your IT department.
+Below we provide
+> some workarounds for specific cases.

 First register for a free account at COSMIC at [https://cancer.sanger.ac.uk/cosmic/register](https://cancer.sanger.ac.uk/cosmic/register) using your university email.
 The account is **only activated upon** clicking the link in the registration email.

 Download the references as shown below including your COSMIC credentials.
 Note that this step can take up to 24 hours to complete.

 ```bash
 nextflow run nf-core/rnafusion \